Vectorbyte/LOVEBOY/README.md

 # LOVEBOY
 A custom file format for storing 2-bit colored 8x8 tile sprites and animations and its renderer.

+Made for several purposes: data compression, offering a unified file format for game graphics, and just emulating the look of the gameboy or gameboy color.
+Note that not all limitations are properly emulated, such as scanline color limits, amongst other things.

 export.lua:
 ```lua
 return {